bogeeee/restfuncs/readme.md

         // ADVANCED:
         // this.req.... // Access the raw (express) request
         // this.res.... // Access the raw (express) response
-        // (<Callback> myCallback)... // Access some options for, when dealing with high frequent updates.
+        // (<Callback> myCallback).... // Access some options for, when dealing with high frequent updates.

         return `Hello ${user.name}` // The output automatically gets validated and shaped into the declared or implicit return type of `myAPIMethod`.
 Extra properties get removed.
 TODO: See Typescript tips an tricks on how to shape the result
     }